Melissa Quaal is a business owner, sewing instructor, feminist, creativity advocate and sells DIY shoe kits called The Espadrilles Kits.

 DISCLOSURE POLICY

 This blog is a personal blog written and edited by me.
-For questions about this blog, please contact ahappystitch[at]gmail.[dot]com.
-This blog accepts a limited number of products, sponsorship, or other forms of compensations and abides by word of mouth marketing standards.
+For questions about this blog, please contact ahappystitch[at]gmail[dot]com.
+This blog accepts a very limited number of products, sponsorship, or other forms of compensations and abides by word of mouth marketing standards.
 I believe in honesty of relationship, opinion and identity.
 The compensation received may influence my decision to review content or present posts made in this blog.
 That content, advertising space or post will be clearly identified as paid or sponsored content.

 I am compensated to provide an honest opinion on products, books and services.
 Even though I sometimes receive compensation for posts, I always give honest opinions, findings, beliefs, or experiences on those topics or products.
 The views and opinions expressed on this blog are purely the my own.
 Any product claim, statistic, quote or other representation about a product or service should be verified with the manufacturer, provider or party in question.